A huge search operation is continuing "round the clock" in Russia, after a Russian military plane with 92 people on board crashed into the Black Sea.

 Maj Gen Konashenkov said the aircraft was last serviced in September and had undergone more substantial repairs in December 2014.
 It had an "experienced" pilot, he said.

-There were nine journalists, eight soldiers, two civil servants and eight crew members.
+As well as the Alexandrov Ensemble, those on board included nine journalists, eight soldiers, two civil servants and eight crew members.

 Among the victims was Elizaveta Glinka, known as Dr Liza, the executive director of the Fair Aid charity and the inaugural winner of Russia's state prize for achievements in human rights.

 The Alexandrov Ensemble was scheduled to perform a New Year's concert at Russia's Hmeimim air base near Latakia.

 Russia has been carrying out air strikes in support of Syrian government forces who are battling rebels opposed to Syrian President Bashar al-Assad.

 The backbone of Soviet and Russian airlines for decades